Freiling87/CCU/CCU/Scratchpad.md

 #		Scope
 ##			P	v.
 1.0.1 Patch Notes
 - Bugfixes
+  - Default Goals
+    - Scene Setters are no longer interrupted by "Flee" behaviors.
+  - Objects
+    - Computer no longer interrupts hacking interaction when Investigation text is set.
+    - Containers are no longer lootable via hacking.
+  - Traits
-  - Speaker Traits no longer show up in the trait Augmentation Booth for upgrade.
-This was accidentally left in the 1.0.0 release, since it's part of a larger planned language system.
+    - Language Speaker group: no longer show up in the trait Augmentation Booth for upgrade.
+This is a planned feature that was meant to be postponed.
-  - Pay Cop Debt button fixed
+    - Pay Cop Debt button fixed.
+    - Bribe for Quest Item is now exempt from Cost Scale traits.
 - Feature Additions
+  - Objects
+    - The Vendor Cart is no longer accessible as a normal container.
+It requires an operating bar to access, and will make noise that may alert the owner unless the stealing agent has Sneaky Fingers.
   - Traits
     - Merchant Stock: Various modifiers for the quantity/durability of sold items.
 See the Traits page.
     - Merchant Type: Selecting multiple types will now combine inventory random-choice pools.
       - Burger Joint
       - Sugar Shack
 ##			P	v.
-1.0.1 Feature Notes
+1.0.1 Documentation Additions
 Note that the Header tiers are extended by one in Scratchpad, so you'll need to adjust those.
+###				Object Variable List
+Vendor Cart mechanics note
 ###				Merchant Stock
 Traits in this category are multiplicative.